 7 Things to See and Do at London's Natural History Museum

-The northwest corner of the ground floor is devoted to mammals and includes a 91 ft long life-sized cast of a blue whale as well as examples of extinct mammals.
-The lower floor is devoted to land mammals, including giraffes, elephants, hippos and their early relatives, while the upper gallery focuses on mammals living in water.
+The northwest corner of the ground floor is devoted to mammals, including whales, as well as examples of extinct mammals.
+The lower floor is devoted to land mammals, including giraffes, elephants, hippos, and their early relatives, while the upper gallery focuses on mammals living in water.

-The Earth Galleries have a very extensive and interesting collection of material on the geology and minerals of the world.
-There are regular lectures and film shows on particular subjects, and in the Main Hall a rotating globe 6 ft in diameter serves as a reminder of the museum's purpose - to tell the "Story of the Earth".
+The Earth Hall has an extensive and interesting collection of material on the geology and minerals of the world.
+Regular lectures and film shows are offered on particular subjects, and in the Main Hall, a rotating globe, six feet in diameter, serves as a reminder of the museum's purpose: to tell the "Story of the Earth."

 The long corridor through the department of fossilized mammals leads to a room devoted to the balance of nature and the environment.
 Interesting facts may be discovered about acid rain and the interaction of forest and coastal ecosystems.

 The Iguanodon and Hypsilophodon are just two of the excellent dinosaurs on display at the Natural History Museum.
 Several other skeletons from all corners of the world are found here as well.
 Popular exhibits include part of one of the first T-Rexes unearthed, as well as a triceratops skull.

 The museum's newest addition is the Darwin Centre.
 Home to millions of preserved specimens, as well as numerous educational opportunities, it's notable for its shape, which resembles a giant eight-story cocoon.
 The building houses the museum's entomology and botanical collections, as well as Archie, its famous giant squid.

 Another highlight is the Attenborough Studio, a multimedia attraction featuring regular showings of historic films and documentaries from the museum's vast film archives.

 7. After Hours & Late Night Visits